We’re closed Nov 23–24 for Thanksgiving. See special hours.

 $7 senior citizens (65 and older), Ohio State faculty and staff (with BuckID)

-All visitors are admitted to the exhibition for free on Thursdays after 4 PM and on the first Sunday of each month; admission is also free with a ticket to any same-day Wexner Center event.
+All visitors are admitted to the exhibition for free on Thursdays after 4 PM and on the first Sunday of each month.
 The exhibition is closed on Mondays.

-Please note: you will be asked to check backpacks, large purses and other large bags, and umbrellas before entering the galleries.
-Click here for full list of policies, including items prohibited in the galleries.
+You will be asked to check backpacks, large purses and other large bags, and umbrellas before entering the galleries.
+Click here for full list of policies, including items prohibited in the galleries; click here for more about the center’s COVID-19 protocols.

 Wexner Center members always enjoy free gallery admission.